Constructing the determinant sphere using a Tate twist: Continuous actions and their homotopy fixed points

 is a Morava module, using the action of $\GG$ on the left factor $\E$.
 Now, suppose $X$ itself has a $\GG$-action so that the diagonal action on $\E \smsh X$ is continuous.
 If $h \in \GG$ and $x \in \E_\ast X$, then we write $h\ast_d x$ for this action.
 The adjoint of the diagonal action of $\GG$ on $\E \smsh X$ gives rise to a map

 Explicitly, if $x\colon S^t \to \E \smsh \E \smsh X$ and $g \in \GG$, then $\eta_x(g)$ is the composite

 where $\mu$ is multiplication and we have suppressed the $\Kn$-localizations.

-When $X$ is $S^0$ with the trivial action and, then $\eta$ gives the identification $\E_*\E \cong \Map^c(\G, \E_*)$ which appeared in \Cref{thm:DH-fixed-pts}.
-The following result covers every other case that arises in this note. \begin{lem} Suppose $X = Y \wedge Z$ where $\Kn_\ast Y$ is zero in odd degrees and $Z$ is a $\Kn$-locally dualizable spectrum.
+If $X$ is $S^0$ with the trivial action, then $\eta$ gives the identification of $\E_*\E$ with $\Map^c(\G, \E_*)$ which appeared in \Cref{thm:DH-fixed-pts}.
+The following result covers every case that arises in this note. \begin{lem} Suppose $X = Y \wedge Z$ where $\Kn_\ast Y$ is zero in odd degrees and $Z$ is a $\Kn$-locally dualizable spectrum.
 Then the map $\eta$ in \eqref{eq:fund-iso} is an isomorphism. \end{lem}

 \begin{proof} As in the proof of \cite[Prop.~2.4]{ghmr}, it suffices to show that the natural map

 occurring in the Milnor sequence associated to $\holim_i\E \smsh \E \smsh X \smsh \MJ{i}$ is an isomorphism, i.e., that $\lim_i^1\E_{*}(\E \smsh \MJ{i} \smsh X) = 0$.
 The assumption on $Y$ implies that $\E_*(Y)$ is a flat $\E_*$-module, so there is an isomorphism